MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/plan-your-deployment/clients-and-devices/clients-and-devices.md

 ## Legacy clients
 <a name="Legacy"> </a>

 Both Skype for Business Server 2015 and Skype for Business Online support the following previously released clients: Lync 2013, Lync 2010, Lync 2010 Mobile, Lync Phone Edition, and Lync 2010 Attendant.
-For information about these clients when used with other servers, see the [Client comparison tables for Lync Server 2013](https://technet.microsoft.com/en-us/library/gg425836%28v=ocs.15%29.aspx) and[Client comparison tables for Lync Server 2010](https://technet.microsoft.com/en-us/library/gg425836%28v=ocs.14%29.aspx).
+For information about these clients when used with other servers, see the [Client comparison tables for Lync Server 2013](https://technet.microsoft.com/en-us/library/gg425836%28v=ocs.15%29.aspx) and [Client comparison tables for Lync Server 2010](https://technet.microsoft.com/en-us/library/gg425836%28v=ocs.14%29.aspx).

 > [!NOTE]
 > The **Lync 2010 Attendant** client is not supported in Skype for Business Online.